Lindes de Remelluri – Telmo Rodríguez Redefining Classical Rioja

 Lindes de Remelluri – Telmo Rodríguez Redefining Classical Rioja.

 A couple of months ago, our Hermen tasted cult wine Las Beatas, the 100 Parker points Rioja out of the hands of legendary winemaker Telmo Rodríguez.
 The wine was served by Pallas Wines’ senior buyer Joep Speet Magister Vini.
-When Pallas recently invited us to meet Telmo Rodríguez himself, Hermen did not have to think twice.
-He drives to Pallas headquarters in Waddinxveen and meets the so-called driving winemaker.
-Rodríguez reveals the ins and outs of his exiting Pegaso project in Sierra de Gredos and we taste the brand new Lindes de Remelluri wines.
-Please travel along with one of the most inspiring winemakers we have met so far.
+When Pallas recently invited us to meet Telmo Rodríguez himself, Hermen did not think twice.
+He headed over to the Pallas headquarters and met the so-called ‘driving winemaker’.

 Walking off the Beaten Track